diogomaul/my-website/content/posts/personal-website/index.md

 First, let's make sure we have a repository to push to.
 That's important, right?

+##### If you already have a GitHub account:
 If you have a github account and are already loogen in, you can use https://github.com/new to quickly go the new repo page.

+##### If you don't have a GitHub account:
 Otherwise, the same link will guide you through the account creation process, pretty straight forward.

 All right, once in the new repository creation page, name it hugo-static-app.